mageplaza/magento-2-instagram-feed/README.md

 # Magento 2 Instagram Feed Extension

+> **(Update) 2023-02-20**: This project will be marked as a paid item and no longer be maintained as free.
+For further updates and technical support, please follow [Magento 2 Instagram Feed](http://www.mageplaza.com/magento-2-instagram-feed/) for more information.
+We understand that this change might create inconvenience for our users.
+However, this is to ensure that the module will be updated with more useful features to support Magento 2 stores better.
+If you have any concerns or ideas about any features you would like to see, don’t hesitate to [contact us](https://www.mageplaza.com/support/) and leave a request.

-[Magento 2 Instagram Feed by Mageplaza](http://www.mageplaza.com/magento-2-instagram-feed/) is a supportive module which allows integrating Instagram images to Magento 2 website.
+Magento 2 Instagram Feed is a supportive module which allows integrating Instagram images to Magento 2 website.
 This trendy extension enables you to place eye-catching Instagram images block to any page of your site, which can effectively draw customers' attention and bring a modern well-updated look to online stores.

 ## 1. Instagram Feed Widget Documentation
 - [Introduction page](http://www.mageplaza.com/magento-2-instagram-feed/)